SWE-Bench Verified

 What categories does SWE-Bench Verified cover?

-SWE-Bench Verified is categorized under code, frontend development, and reasoning.
+SWE-Bench Verified is categorized under reasoning, frontend development, and code.
 The benchmark evaluates text models.

 Sub-benchmarks